When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Taste-safe items like Cheerios or oats.

-Set up a scooping station for your one-year-old.
-This is best closer to 18 months, but your child can experiment at any time.
-The idea is they learn to scoop the items from one bucket or tray to another, developing their fine motor skills and concentration.
+Set up a scooping station using a shallow bin.
+This is best closer to 18 months, but younger toddlers can experiment with their hands.
+They learn to scoop items from one bucket to another, which develops fine motor skills and concentration.

 11. Egg Carton Straw Puzzle